June 9-11, 2023

-Fish for free during Take-A-Kid Fishing Weekend: Minnesotans 16 or older who take a child 15 or younger fishing don't need a license that weekend, and opportunities for inexperienced, beginning anglers abound throughout Minnesota.
+Minnesotans 16 or older who take a child 15 or younger fishing don't need a license on this special weekend.

 So plan a special fishing day or weekend and catch some quality time with friends and family.

 Shore fishing is a great way to enjoy a day at the lake.
 It's easier, cheaper and there's a lot more room and opportunities for great fishing spots.

 A good, safe spot to start fishing is on a nearby fishing pier.
 You can find fishing piers on lakes and in many parks throughout Minnesota.

 If you're going to fish from shore, you'll likely have to explore a bit to find the fish.
 Fish tend to stay in one spot so you have to move and cast along the shoreline to find them.

 Spring is the best season to catch fish due to the fish being hungry after the long winter, being more active due to warmer waters and laying their eggs near shore.
 As soon as the ice has melted off the lakes, sunfish and crappies are great species to seek.